proxmox/proxmox-datacenter-manager/README.md

 - Support for complex TFA (like PBS), ACME/Let's Encrypt from the beginning
 - For a later release:

-    - master-slave architecture for standby managers to avoid single point of failure
+  - active-stanby architecture for standby managers to avoid single point of failure.
-    - PBS, PMG integration
+  - integration of other projects, like Proxmox Mail Gateway, and potentially also some form of Proxmox Offline Mirror.
-    - ... to be determined from user feature requests
+  - ... to be determined from user feedback and feature requests.

 ## Technology Stack

-- release as simple .deb Package, one for the backend and one for the GUI
+- Server at the backend that the frontend communicates through a REST and JSON based API.
+- As much as possible written in the rust programming language.
+- A for Proxmox projects standard dual-stack of API daemons.
+One as main API daemon running as unprivileged users and one privileged daemon running as root.
+Contrary to other projects the privileged daemon exclusively listens on a file based UNIX socket, thus restricting attack surface even further.
 - backend: rust based, reusing PBS REST/API stack were possible

   - no privileged (root) operations required, so a single daemon is enough
   - TCP port 443 (default HTTPS one)

-- fronted: start out with ExtJS; not ideal framework due to upstream being basically defunct, but we have lots of experience and a good widget base to create a prototype fast.
+- fronted: the Yew and Rust based

-## User / Group / Permission System
+## User and Permission System

 ### Use cases to Support